The Celtic Gods and Goddesses of Ancient Ireland: The Ultimate Guide

 The majority of Celtic Gods and Goddesses were members of the Tuatha de Danann, one of Ireland’s most ancient and supernatural tribes.
 They were both the Gods of the Celts and ancestors of an ancient Irish people.

-When the exiles decided to go back to Ireland, now calling themselves the Tuatha de Danu (tribe of Danu), they travelled on a magical mist.
-It was said that this mist was metaphorically Danu’s embrace for the tribe, that showed her endless support for them and was a reminder of how she helped them in regaining their power and wisdom.
+When the exiles decided to go back to the island of Ireland, now calling themselves the Tuatha de Danu (tribe of Danu), they travelled on a magical mist.
+It was said that this mist was metaphorically Danu’s embrace for the tribe, which showed her endless support for them and was a reminder of how she helped them regain their power and wisdom.

 Another theory is that the mist was actually black smoke as the tribe burned their ships once they arrived in Ireland, maybe as a symbol that they were not leaving the island again.

-While most Celtic gods were forgotten or vilified with the arrival of Christianity, others actually survived due to their unwavering popularity and became Christian saints, or acceptable versions of their Celtic origin.
+While most Celtic gods were forgotten or vilified with the arrival of Christianity, other Celtic gods survived due to their unwavering popularity.
+They became Christian Saints or acceptable versions of their Celtic origin.

 Goddess Danu

-Danu didn’t show it often but another aspect of her abilities was being a sturdy warrior goddess.
-Her name “dan” rooted from ancient Irish words, meaning skill, art, and poetry.
+Danu didn’t show it often, but another aspect of her abilities was being a sturdy warrior goddess.
+Her name “dan” is rooted in ancient Irish words, meaning skill, art, and poetry.
 Dán is actually still the Irish word for ‘poem’ in modern Irish, which is quite fitting!

-Goddess Danu appeared in small roles in many different stories.
-None of the stories in which she had major roles in survived, but nonetheless her characteristics were pieced together from known appearances in the mythos.
+Goddess Danu appears in small roles in many different stories.
+None of the stories in which she had major roles in survived, but nonetheless, her characteristics were pieced together from known appearances in the mythos.

-In other legends, Dagda is depicted as the husband of Danu which makes more sense as he is known as the Father God, and is usually the agreed version of the myth.
-The birth of Dagda could be a parallel of the Christian story of Adam and Eve, as the Christian monks that transcribed the story may have altered details.
+In other legends, Dagda is depicted as the husband of Danu, which makes more sense as he is known as the Father God and is usually the agreed version of the myth.
+The birth of Dagda could be a parallel to the Christian story of Adam and Eve, as the Christian monks who transcribed the story may have altered details.

 The Daghda (The Father God of Ireland)

-Either known as the Daghda or the Dagda, this God is one of the most important Celtic gods in Irish mythology, being the father-figure of all the gods and goddesses.
+Either known as the Daghda or the Dagda, this God is one of the most important Celtic Gods in Irish mythology.
+He is the father figure of all the Celtic gods and goddesses.
 The Daghda is one of the members of the Tuatha de Dannan, a mythological race of supernatural gods and goddesses.

 The Etymology of the Name

-All of the Celtic gods’ names have a meaning, the Dagda is no exception.
-Generally speaking, his name means the Good God and some claim that it also means the Great God, not necessarily because of his good nature, but because he was extremely skilled at everything he tried.
+All of the Celtic gods’ names have a meaning, and the Dagda is no exception.
+Generally speaking, his name means the Good God and some claim that it also means the Great God, not necessarily because of his good nature but because he was extremely skilled at everything he tried.

 The Portrayal of the Daghda